 farmers have been constantly educated to adopt measures such as need-based application of insecticide sprays during the crop season and adoption of cultural practices like keeping the field clean of cotton stubble and crop-leftovers, ploughing of land after harvest so that the resting stages of the insects in the soil could be destroyed.

 I have yet to bump into the educators who are giving farmers constant remediation on spraying, plowing, and field clearing.
 But I do bump into a lot of biotechnology people who pontificate on the wisdom of the Indian farmer.
 The farmer has long been seen as backward, tradition-bound, and inept.
 “We need to teach proper tillage,” a Monsanto executive explained to me years ago.
 But farmers are obstinate, and in fact this was one of the arguments for GM seeds:

 for years people have tried to change cultural practices of these farmers, and it just hasn’t worked.
 It has been a complete failure, because you have to modify infrastructure, you have to re-educate them as to how to modify their farming practices themselves.
 But with biotech, the technology is in a seed.
 All you have to do is give them the seed. (-biotechnologist Martina McGloughlin)

 But as soon as Indian farmers adopted GM seeds, we were told that “we should leave the choice of selecting modern agricultural technologies to the wisdom of Indian farmers” and that “farmers are excellent businessmen who aren’t persuaded by anything or anybody that doesn’t make their job easier or more profitable.”

 So don’t question the wisdom of the farmer!
 He is a genius — at least when he is buying GM seeds.
-But otherwise, he has to be told how to plant, spray, plow, and clear fields!
+Otherwise, he is a clueless slack-jawed clod who can’t plant, spray, or plow without remedial instruction.

 2. Now What?
 (More innovation?)